yijiangh/FrameFab/README.md

 This code has been tested in Windows (built with VS2013) and Ubuntu 14.04-LTS.

+:warning: **DO NOT install framefab on Ubuntu 16.04 with ROS kinetic installed!
+Guarantee to break the packages!**

+:construction: **Fix In Progress**

 ### Usual clone and Cmake procedure

 - Clone Framefab from [github](https://github.com/yijiangh/FrameFab)